Abhijan (1962 film)

+The film marks the fourth collaboration between Ray and Chatterjee, and also Rehman's debut in Bengali cinema.
+It was predominantly shot across Birbhum, especially in the Mama Bhagne hills, as a thematic motif where the rocks are seen as symbols of human being carrying its sin accumulated over time.
+Soumendu Roy and Dulal Dutta handled its cinematography and editing respectively.

+Abhijan was theatrically released on 28 September 1962.
+It was critically and commercially successful.
+Chatterjee's character is often regarded as one of the most memorable onscreen characters in Indian cinema.
+Its influence also extends to world cinema, influencing films from British cinema, including Martin Scorsese's 1976 cult-classis Taxi Driver, starring Robert De Niro.
+At the 10th National Film Awards, Abhijan won the award for Second Best Feature Film.
+Apart from it, the film also received four accolades at the 26th Annual BFJA Awards, including Best Film, Best Director (Ray), Best Actor (Chatterjee) and Best Supporting Actor (Ghosh).

 Plot

-Soumitra Chatterjee plays Narsingh, a taxi driver.
-Narsingh is a proud and hot-tempered Rajput with a passion for his car, a vintage 1930 Chrysler and his Rajput heritage.
+Narsingh, a taxi driver, is a proud and hot-tempered Rajput with a passion for his car, a vintage 1930 Chrysler and his Rajput heritage.
 Being a descendant of a royal Rajput family, his self-esteem is reflected through his inability to accept insult and defeat, as a result of which he even takes part in a small race with his car.
 He does not want to be the one who falls behind and develops a strong hatred for women and mankind in general.
 As a result of reckless driving, while overtaking the car which carried the district inspector, his licence is taken from him.
 He is utterly destroyed by it, since the cab was his life after his wife had left him for good.
 Deeply affected by the insult and a feeling of rootlessness, he decides to go back to the land of rajput where his true rajput lineage will be respected.
-While on an aimless journey, Narsingh is picked up by Sukharam who is a local Marwari businessman with a record of smuggling and human trafficking.
+While on an aimless journey, Narsingh is picked up by Seth Sukhanram who is a local Marwari businessman with a record of smuggling and human trafficking.

-Sukharam (Charuprakash Ghosh) offers him a handsome fee to transport some goods which actually is opium.
-The realisation of the immoral trade puts Narsingh in a compromising position, but he decides to join hands with Sukharam anyway.
-After all no one he saw was truly following the path of law and morality, not even his ideal and beloved Neeli (Ruma Guha Thakurta).
+Sukhanram offers him a handsome fee to transport some goods which actually is opium.
+The realisation of the immoral trade puts Narsingh in a compromising position, but he decides to join hands with Sukhanram anyway.
+After all no one he saw was truly following the path of law and morality, not even his ideal and beloved Neeli.